Advisory Board members provide counsel for the Executive Committee, support the Board of Directors, and may even lead special initiatives themselves.

 A past AIGA LA Chapter President, Josh is the President and Creative Director of FreeAssociates, creating complete marketing systems—from the research, goal-setting, and planning stages through the design and development of highly effective brand-building tools.

-A past AIGA SF Chapter President, Amy is a designer and strategist at the intersection of business, design & sustainability, comprising over a decade of experience as a creative director of Satellite Design with a human-centered approach toward strategy.
+A past AIGA SF Chapter President, Amy is a designer and strategist working at the intersection of business, design and sustainability.

 David is a Sales Representative at Typecraft.
 He was named an AIGA LA Fellow in 2012.
 Previously, David served AIGA LA as Treasurer, Education Director, and Development Director.

 Maureen, business owner of a long-standing design firm in Long Beach, raised three children while running her business full-time.
 At this point in her career, she is ready to give back and is committed to opening up creative career options for youth of color in Long Beach and hopes to expand this work.

 Arturo Perez is Founder and CEO of Kluge Interactive, a digital design agency based out of Marina del Rey.
 Some of Kluge’s longtime partners include Deloitte, Telesign, AdColony, and the City of Los Angeles.
 Arturo is also the founder of Evenings at the Loft, a leading creative talk series in Los Angeles.